 Workplace Giving is a program that is initiated by an enabling employees to make pre-tax donations direct from their pay.

-Your employees may not even notice the deduction but the girls enrolled in the Girls Academy will benefit greatly from your continued support.
+Your employees may not even notice the deduction but our projects will benefit greatly from your continued support.

 Workplace Giving ticks so many boxes:

-If we work together, as little as $2 per pay, less than the cost of a coffee, we can make a profound difference to the lives of Aboriginal and Torres Strait Islander people.
+From as little as $2 per pay, less than the cost of a coffee, we can make a sustainable difference to the lives of Aboriginal and Torres Strait Islander people.

 Find out more by contacting us directly to become a Workplace Giving donor.

 Dedicated volunteers have been supporting the Foundation for Indigenous Sustainable Health (FISH) for over 7 years.
 Currently, we have over 10 volunteers who help to strengthen and enhance the quality of service we provide to Aboriginal Australians and their families.